splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/10-project/0-overview.md

 We have seen a lot in our journey so far -- the different instructions, how they work within the computer, and how we can start to put these together in order to create small programs.

 To wrap up this part, we will stop and look in more detail at putting these concepts into action.
-The goal of this chapter is to bring together what we have seen and build a small program.
+The goal of this chapter is to bring together what we have seen and think about how we use these to build software.
 We will focus on how to approach building a larger program, and introduce more formal testing approaches and tools.

 ## Learning Goals